oriondean/typescript-angular-bitcoin-exchange/README.md

-# bitcoin-exchange-3
+# Bitcoin Exchange
-A bitcoin exchange written with TypeScript + Angular 2
+A bitcoin exchange written with TypeScript + Angular 2 + Webpack 2